x is similar to y, where the similarity depends for its strength upon some assumption which begs the question.

 An analogical argument is an argument with an analogical premiss, which is a premiss that draws an analogy, that is, claims that one thing is like another.
 Such an analogy begs the question when its strength depends upon some controversial point at issue, especially the conclusion of the argument.
 When an analogical argument is weak because its analogical premiss begs the question, then the argument commits the fallacy of Question-Begging Analogy, which is a type of Weak Analogy3.

 The PETA exhibit described in the Example begs the question by assuming that black people are morally similar to steers, chickens, elephants, and monkeys; and that native Americans are like cattle.
 Such an analogy, if used to argue that blacks should be treated like animals, would be clearly racist.
 What about when the exact same analogy is used to argue that animals should be treated like black people?

-Some animal rights supporters draw a detailed analogy between the treatment of nonhuman animals in contemporary America and the Jewish Holocaust of World War II.
+PETA and other animal rights supporters have also drawn an analogy between the treatment of nonhuman animals in contemporary America and the Holocaust of World War II4.
 Slaughterhouses are compared to Nazi extermination camps, both of which involve large-scale killing through an efficient, assembly-line process.
 The conclusion is that the treatment of animals is morally similar to the Holocaust perpetrated by the Nazis.

-This is not to deny that there is inhumane treatment of animals; rather, that there is a moral equivalence between such inhumanity and the inhuman treatment of persons in Auschwitz.
-Furthermore, if all animals are indeed morally equal, then killing animals for food is equivalent to murder.
-However, this claim must be shown by a separate argument, and cannot be established by the tendentious analogy with the Holocaust, which depends logically upon it.
+This is not to deny that there is inhumane treatment of animals; rather, that there is a moral equivalence between such inhumanity and the inhuman treatment of persons, such as blacks and Jews.
+Furthermore, if all animals are morally equal, then killing animals for food is equivalent to murder.
+However, this claim must be shown by a separate argument, and cannot be established by the analogies with the Holocaust or slavery, which logically depend upon it.